swvanderlaan/MetaGWASToolKit/README.md

 #### Step 4: Create necessary databases.
 These include:
 You will have to download and create some data needed for **MetaGWASToolKit** to function.
 The `resource.creator.sh` script will automagically create the necessary files.
-These include:
+For some of these files, it is necessary to supply the proper reference data in VCF-format (version 4.1+).
+The files created by `resource.creator.sh` include:
 - DBSNPFILE    -- a dbSNP file containing information per variant based on dbSNP b147.
 - REFFREQFILE  -- a file containing reference frequencies per variant for the chosen reference and population.
 - VINFOFILE    -- a file needed to harmonize all the cohorts in terms of variant ID, contains various *variantID* versions (rs[XXXX], chr[X]:bp[XXX]:A1_A2, *etc.*).
 The resulting file is used by `gwas2ref.harmonizer.py` later on during harmonization.